 - Reimbursements become faster, as encounters can be easily converted to billable EDI and paper claims.

 - End-to-end support from claim submission to payment posting and AR Management results in cost reduction, increased payments, and positive return on investment (ROI).

 2. Chiropractic-specific Customizable Workflows and Templates

-Chiropractic Software that is designed specifically for your specific workflows improves efficiency through a streamlined process for capturing complaints, reviewing symptoms, presenting a history of illness and providing a physical examination for new and returning patients.
+Chiropractic EHR that is designed specifically for your specific workflows improves efficiency through a streamlined process for capturing complaints, reviewing symptoms, presenting a history of illness and providing a physical examination for new and returning patients.
 This feature eliminates the need for multiple reports and allows chiropractic clinics to manage, automate, and customize processes at one single point.